Disease/Disorder

 Definition

-Radiculopathy is produced by compression or irritation of a nerve root within the spinal column.
-With regards to “Thoracic Radiculopathy,” the symptoms are generated from a disease process occurring within the thoracic spine.
-Myelopathy in contrast occurs when the spinal cord itself is affected, rather than an individual spinal nerve root.
-Although they are different, their incidence is not mutually exclusive and often a patient may present with both conditions.1
+Radiculopathy is produced by compression or irritation of a spinal nerve root.
+With regards to “thoracic radiculopathy,” the symptoms are generated from a disease process occurring within the thoracic spine.
+Myelopathy in contrast occurs when upper motor neurons of the spinal cord itself are affected, rather than lower motor neurons of an individual spinal nerve root.
+Although they are different, their incidence is not mutually exclusive, and a patient may present with both conditions.

 Etiology

-Thoracic myelopathy and radiculopathy may occur secondary to degenerative, congenital, infectious, traumatic, vascular, endocrine, neoplastic or iatrogenic causes.
+Thoracic myelopathy and radiculopathy may occur secondary to degenerative, congenital, infectious, traumatic, vascular, endocrine, neoplastic, or iatrogenic causes.
 The symptoms of thoracic radiculopathy are multiple and overlap with other conditions affecting the thoracic spine and as such delineating between conditions based on initial patient presentation can be difficult.
-Thoracic radiculopathy secondary to disk herniation is estimated to occur in roughly 1 million people per year.2 Although the incidence is significant, a classic presentation of painful unilateral radiation is not always seen.
-A significant number of patients with thoracic disk herniation remain asymptomatic, and discovery is often found incidentally.3
+Thoracic radiculopathy secondary to intervertebral disc herniation is estimated to occur in roughly 1 million people per year.1 Although the incidence is significant, a classic presentation of painful unilateral radiation in a dermatomal pattern is not always seen.
+A significant number of patients with thoracic disc herniation remain asymptomatic, and discovery is often found incidentally.1,2

-In addition to thoracic disk disease, DM has also been associated with the development of thoracic radiculopathy.4 Thought to occur secondary to peripheral neuropathy from persistently poorly controlled diabetes, the etiology is often a downstream diagnosis given the multifactorial pathologies often affecting the patient.5 Both thoracic disk disease and radiculopathy secondary to DM present with non-specific symptoms such as chest wall pain, pain in the epigastric territory, upper extremity pain, amongst other symptoms.
-Given the similarity between presenting symptoms, a broad differential is necessary when evaluating patients.
+In addition to thoracic disc disease, diabetes mellitus (DM) has been associated with the development of thoracic radiculopathy.3 Thought to occur secondary to peripheral neuropathy from persistently poorly controlled diabetes, the etiology is often a downstream diagnosis given multifactorial pathologies affecting the patient.4 Both thoracic disc disease and radiculopathy secondary to DM present with non-specific symptoms such as chest wall pain, pain in the epigastric territory, or upper extremity pain, amongst other symptoms.
+Given the similarity among presenting symptoms, a broad differential is necessary when evaluating patients.

 Thoracic myelopathy can result from any pathologic process disrupting the spinal cord from T1-T12.
 Myelopathy has been associated with thoracic disc herniation (TDH), vertebral body compression fracture, disc calcification, posterior longitudinal ligament and/or ligamentum flavum ossification, spinal stenosis, and anterior spinal cord herniation with prolapse through the dura mater.
-Infection, including osteomyelitis and epidural abscess are potential sources of spinal compression.
-Neoplasm is also a consideration, as the thoracic spine is the most common location for spinal metastases.
-Demyelinating processes including multiple sclerosis must also be considered.9, 10, 12
+Infection, including osteomyelitis and epidural abscess are additional potential sources of spinal compression.
+Neoplasm is also a potential source, as the thoracic spine is the most common location for spinal metastases.
+Demyelinating processes including multiple sclerosis must also be considered.3

 Epidemiology including risk factors and primary prevention